 The clients I'm best positioned to serve

-I am a licensed mental health counselor and I work with teenagers and adults who are working through disordered eating behaviors, body image distress, complex trauma/ PTSD, self-esteem challenges, relationship challenges, depression, anxiety, and all of the uncomfortable feelings that come with them.
+I am a licensed mental health counselor and I work with teenagers and adults who are working through disordered eating behaviors, body image distress, complex trauma/ PTSD, self-esteem challenges, family/relationship challenges, depression, anxiety, and all of the uncomfortable feelings that come with them.

 Experiential Therapy